KJAM (AM)

-KJAM (1390 AM, "Dakota's Best") is a radio station licensed to serve Madison, South Dakota.
-The station is owned by Alpha Media, through licensee Digity 3E License, LLC.
-It airs a full-service Classic Hits music format with local news and information programming.
+KJAM (1390 kHz, "Dakota's Best") is an AM radio station licensed to serve Madison, South Dakota.
+The station is owned by Connoisseur Media, through licensee Alpha 3E Licensee LLC.
+It airs a full-service classic hits music format with local news and information programming.

 The call letters assigned by the Federal Communications Commission. are the initials of the original owner, Dr. John A. Muggly.

-Notable local on-air personalities include Matt Groce, mornings; Paul Vold, mid-days; and JJ, afternoons with news and ag reports throughout the day from Brownfield and News Director Sue Bergheim.

-"Dakota's Best" is the official station for Madison High School athletics, and also broadcasts Corn Belt League amateur baseball.